OpenDroneMap/docs/source/arguments.rst

                         odm_georeferencing | odm_dem | odm_orthophoto

   --pc-ept
   			Generates Entwine Point Cloud.
-Useful on it's own,
+Useful on its own,
 			this flag is automatically added when running in WebODM and useful for creating the correct directory structure when running on NodeODM or command line for import into